 I first read To Kill a Mockingbird when I was in high school.
 It was a time when our nation was in the midst of a heated struggle for civil rights.

-Many people were injured and some were even murdered.
+Many people were injured, and some were even murdered.

-But the story that the late Harper Lee told in her brilliant 1960 Pulitzer-Prize-winning book helped me see things that were not evident in my rural Kansas background.
+But the story that the late Harper Lee told in her brilliant 1960 Pulitzer Prize-winning book helped me see things that were not evident in my rural Kansas background.

 To Kill a Mockingbird left a profound impression on me and the lessons I learned from reading it helped define the way I have lived my life.

-So, when I learned that To Kill a Mockingbird has been banned in many American schools, I was naturally shocked and saddened.
+So, when I learned that To Kill a Mockingbird has been banned in many American schools, I was shocked and saddened.

-If there is ONE book American children should read it is THAT book.
+If there is ONE book American children should read, it is THAT book.

 Most alarmingly, it tells children that their skin color is what defines them—not the content of their character, as Martin Luther King once said.
-CRT says if a child is white that child is an inherent “oppressor.”
+CRT says if a child is white, that child is an inherent “oppressor.”
 Children of color, meanwhile, are the “oppressed.”

-I won’t continue with a dismantling of the racist and divisive dogma of Critical Race Theory or the equally fallacious 1619 Project, which argues America was founded, not to free itself from domination by the British Empire, but to perpetuate and protect the institution of slavery.
-I have posted often about those two Marxist-inspired and preposterous theories and you can find those posts elsewhere on my blog.
+I won’t continue with a dismantling of the racist and divisive dogma of Critical Race Theory or the equally fallacious 1619 Project, which argues America was founded not to free itself from domination by the British Empire but to perpetuate and protect the institution of slavery.
+I have often posted about those two Marxist-inspired and preposterous theories, and you can find those posts elsewhere on my blog.

 Instead, I prefer to reexamine the positive messages about race, civility, and tolerance that I found in To Kill a Mockingbird.

-In case you haven’t read the book or have forgotten the story, here is a brief refresher.
+If you haven’t read the book or have forgotten the story, here is a brief refresher.

 Atticus agrees to defend Tom Robinson, a black man falsely accused of raping a white woman, which makes the Finch family social pariahs.
 The book follows Scout for three years as she and her brother, Jem, learn to navigate the racism in their community.